tosiron/jazznet/Generate Patterns/README.md

 The provided Python scripts generate patterns in all 88 keys of the piano and in all their inversions.
 Progressions are generated in the combinations of inversions.
+Patterns are generated in a `patterns/<type>` directory within the current working directory, where `type` is `chords`, `arpeggios`, `scales`, or `progressions`.
 The usage and currently supported patterns are described below.
 The Python scripts can easily be modified to support additional patterns.
 Alternatively, if there is a pattern you would like support for, send me an email and I might add it time permitting and if you ask nicely.

 ### Generate chords and arpeggios